Elli Schlunke

 In 2018 there was a new "Portal" built at the entry to the festival behind my jellies.

 2017, Woodford Folk Festival.
-Little girl making good use of Coral Garden at night.
+Little girl making good use of my Coral Garden at night.
 She made me feel there was really a point to making the garden after all.

 Female polar bear size, (2.4 m. long,) bird wire over steel.
-Interesting to be able to look right through a form. now residing at Woodford Folk Festival, covered in paper fur.
+Interesting to be able to look right through a form.
+Now residing at Woodford Folk Festival, covered in paper fur.

 Chook-sized chook, bird-wire and metal bits.
 Inspired by fluffy bums, what else?
 SOLD.